davejacobs/dotfiles/README.md

 ### To do ###

+- [ ] Modularize installation
-- [ ] Modularize configuration, aliases, etc.
+- [ ] Modularize configuration files, aliases, etc.
 - [ ] Convert segments of config into homebrew taps
 - [ ] Allow for easier install/uninstall